Many years ago a guy called "Limp Lee" and a few friends rode to a

 No one that I know of seems to know how Limp Lee got his name so I

-any better.
-My ride started with a little low clouds and some minor
+Our ride started with a little no clouds and clear skies.
+I departed

-herd to the Mukilteo Ferry terminal.
-The trip up I-5 went quickly as
+Tacoma at 7:50 AM.
+The trip up I-5 went quickly as I noted traffic

 I-5 I took the hwy 525 exit and made my way down hwy 525 to the

-Mukilteo Ferry Terminal.
-I was surprised at the number of bikes that
+were queued in the loading lanes.
+I was surprised at the number of bikes

 had already arrived.
-I ended up half way up row 9.
-I made a
+I ended up half way up row 8.
+The wait wasn't long

 running.
 We soon boarded the vessel and I was positioned near the

 front.
 The ride across was short and breezy.
-The morning air ob the
+The morning air on the

 Once we docked on the other side, the sound of thunder began again

-as several hundred bikes started their engines and began departing
+as hundreds bikes started their engines and began departing

-in the parking lot of the Chevron station.
+the way home.
 Once fueled, I headed up hwy 525 Behind a small group of bikers. hwy 525 stretched about 22

 miles of Whidbey islands length before it tuned into to hwy 20.
 This

-is where I took a it of a detour.
+is where we took a bit of a detour.
 I have done this each year and

 found few riders go this way.
 I made my way down to Beach Rd.
 This